arkisoul/youtube-search/README.md

 ```pipenv
 pipenv install
 ```
+4. Copy .env.example file to .env.
+Use a random secret key for Django and use provided Google Secret API key
-4. Run the development server
+5. Run the development server
 ```python
 python manage.py runserver
 ```